 2.a) Concept of these brain functions

-Similarly speaking, memory without a manager would no longer be a memory in the strict sense of the word; it could not have the possibility of being information.
-In other words, the concept of memory implicitly includes a memory manager and vice versa.
-If we could not read computers' hard disks, they would be no more than a piece of useless junk.
+Likewise, memory without a manager would no work.
+If a processor could not read computers' hard disks, it would be no more than a piece of useless junk.

-Nonetheless, concepts can be differentiated somewhat artificially, emphasizing the ability to link or store information for intelligence and memory respectively.
-We say artificially because intelligence and memory can never be separated entirely; we should try to keep this present so as not to lose perspective when dealing with specific lines of arguments.
+Nonetheless, concepts appear somewhat artificially, emphasizing the ability to link or store information for the brain.
+Intelligence and memory can never labor separated; a critical characteristic not to lose perspective when dealing with specific lines of arguments.

 2.b) How the brain works

-Despite its relation, we are going to leave aside the problems that could arise when studying the positions or theories on the existence of the soul-body (monism and dualism) and, although in a smaller degree, the concepts mind-brain (logical behaviorism - Wittgenstein, identity, and functionalism) to be in the scope of theology and philosophy more than in science.
+Despite its relation, it is better to leave aside the problems that could arise when studying the positions or theories on the existence of the soul-body (monism and dualism) and, although in a smaller degree, the concepts mind-brain (logical behaviorism - Wittgenstein, identity, and functionalism) to be in the scope of theology and philosophy more than in science.

-For example, there are cells specialized in searching for information by detailed criteria, and to analyze the relations according to the information that others have provided.
-Specialization is even more evident in regards to memory; visual memory can be in a different part of the brain than auditory or linguistic memory.
+For example, there are cells specialized in searching for information by detailed criteria previously provided.
+Also, visual memory can be in a different part of the brain than auditory or semantic memory.

-As we are all aware of, the physiological endowment of one particular ability or another can vary among individuals and their different functions and facets.
-However, at the same time, it would not make much sense if specific functions or mechanisms common to any memory or intelligence appeared in one and not all the other types.
-In other words, genetic information of precise common functions of intelligence and memory are the same.
+The physiological endowment of ability varies among individuals and their different functions and facets.
+However, it would not make much sense if the same tasks to any memory or intelligence operated with different or mechanisms.
+In other words, the genetic information of specific roles is the same.